Exploring the Great Lakes: A Geographic Deep Dive

 Q: What is the St. Lawrence Seaway?

-A: The St. Lawrence Seaway is a system of canals and locks that allows ocean-going vessels to navigate the Great Lakes and reach the Atlantic Ocean.
+A: The St. Lawrence Seaway is a system of canals and locks that allows ocean-going vessels to handle the Great Lakes and reach the Atlantic Ocean.

 Q: What are some of the major cities located near the Great Lakes?